 As this issue is becoming more present on the public agenda, FOUR PAWS is closely monitoring the progress, and so far we know the following:

-With conventional animal products accounting for over 80 billion lives of animals per year, 70 % of global water consumption, 40 % of land use and 16.5 % of the world’s greenhouse gas emissions, 'Cultivated Meat' ( also known as 'Clean Meat') could help us conserve our limited resources and have the potential to save billions of animals per year from inhumane conditions and eventual slaughter.
-This is an initiative FOUR PAWS is strongly in favor of.
+With conventional animal products globally accounting for over 80 billion1 lives of animals per year, 83% of agricultural land use2 and 16.5%3 of the world's greenhouse gas emissions, 'Cultivated Meat' (also known as 'Clean Meat') could help us conserve our limited resources and have the potential to save billions of animals per year from inhumane conditions and eventual slaughter.
+This is an initiative FOUR PAWS is strongly in favour of.

 Though large-scale manufacturing of cultured meat is costly, which includes the cost of cell culture and skilled labor, the costs are drastically decreasing which highlights the potential of making 'Cultivated Meat' available to the masses in the not so distant future.